Is the All Consuming Fire Good?

-An example of this can be seen by the differing number of times the word Hell is translated: 54 times in the KJV, 13 in the NIV yet not even once in the Complete Jewish Bible. (www.christianbiblereference.org/faq_WordCount.htm)
+An example of this can be seen by the differing times Hell is translated: 54 times in the KJV, 13 times in the NIV, and not even once in the Complete Jewish Bible. (www.christianbiblereference.org/faq_WordCount.htm)

-Compare today’s ideas of Hell = the place where bad people go, to the Hebrew word Sheol = a place where all people go, Ecclesiastes 9:10, it doesn’t match up.
+When we compare today’s English word Hell = the place where Bad people go, to the Hebrew word Sheol = a place where All people go, Ecclesiastes 9:10, it doesn’t match up.

 …for I have five brothers—so that he may warn them, lest they also come into this place of Torment, ( Basanos=Testing), Luke 16:28…